 Hailed for the natural ease of his conducting and the compelling insight of his musicianship, James Gaffigan continues to attract international attention and is considered by many to be the most outstanding young American conductor working today.
-In January 2010, he was appointed Chief Conductor of the Lucerne Symphony Orchestra and Principal Guest Conductor of the Netherlands Radio Philharmonic Orchestra.
-Both positions began in summer 2011.
-As of the start of the 2012/13 season, Gaffigan becomes the first ever Guest Conductor of the Cologne Gürzenich Orchestra.
-In addition to yearly concerts, this newly created position with the venerable Cologne orchestra will include CD recording projects and opera productions with the Oper Köln.
+In January 2010, he was appointed Chief Conductor of the Lucerne Symphony Orchestra and Principal Guest Conductor of the Netherlands Radio Philharmonic Orchestra, and recently concluded his tenure as Principal Guest Conductor of the Gurzenich Orchestra in Cologne.

 James Gaffigan’s international career was launched when he was named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition in Frankfurt, Germany.
-Since then, he has become a sought-after guest conductor throughout Europe, working with prestigious orchestras such as the Munich and Rotterdam Philharmonics, Dresden Staatskappelle, Deutsches Symphony Orchestra Berlin, London and Czech Philharmonics, City of Birmingham Symphony Orchestra, Orchestra of the Age of Enlightenment, Tonhalle Orchestra and the Camerata Salzburg among others.
-He made a highly successful debut with the Sydney Symphony in 2011 and returns to lead that orchestra for two weeks in 2013.
-Highlights of Mr. Gaffigan's 2012/2013 international season include return visits to the Rotterdam and Munich Philharmonics, first appearances with the RSO Berlin and BBC Symphony and a recording project of the complete Beethoven symphonies with the Qatar Philharmonic Orchestra.
+Since then, he has appeared with prestigious orchestras such as the Munich, London and Rotterdam Philharmonics, London Symphony, Dresden Staatskappelle, Deutsches Symphony Orchestra Berlin, Orchestre de Paris, Orchestre National de France, Vienna Symphony, London and Czech Philharmonics, Finnish Radio Symphony Orchestra, Orchestra of the Age of Enlightenment, and the Sydney Symphony among others.